-Everyone is invited to send submissions in Polish or English to the e-mail address: firstname.lastname@example.org.
+Papers in Polish or English are to be submitted via e-mail to an address: email@example.com.

-- the text is an original one and it does not infringe on the copyright rghts of any third party; that it has not been published before and the publication process in another journal is not taking place;
+- The paper is original and does not infringe on the copyright rights of any third party; that it has not been published before and the publication process in another journal is not taking place.

-- all and only those who are the authors of the transmitted text are disclosed;
+- All and only those who are the Authors of the submitted text are disclosed.

-- there is no conflict of interest between the author or authors and the reviewers indicated on the website of the Archives of Philosophy of Law and Social Philosophy; the conflict of interest is defined as a direct personal relationship between the reviewer and the author, professional dependency relations or direct scientific cooperation in the last two years preceding the year of the submittal of the article for the publication; in the event that such a conflict exists, the author is disclose the names of such persons.
+- There is no conflict of interest between the Author and the Reviewers; the conflict of interest is defined as a direct personal relationship between the reviewer and the author, professional dependency relations or direct scientific cooperation in the last two years preceding the year of the submittal of the article for the publication; in the event that such a conflict exists, the Author is disclosing the names of such persons.

 Individuals who have participated in some of the important aspects of the research project – but their contribution is not significant enough to consider them to be co-authors – should be mentioned in the acknowledgments.

 If a fundamental error is discovered in the text, the author should cooperate with the editors in order to correct the error or withdraw the text.